 Limited Company or Sole Trader?

-With a business idea bubbling away, one of the first questions somebody needs to address is whether to be a sole trader or establish a limited company.
-This is important, as you need the correct legal structure to operate effectively and it can affect the level of tax you’ll pay and what you can pay yourself.
+You’ve got a viable business idea and have decided to launch your enterprise.
+One of the first questions you’ll need to address is whether to be a sole trader or establish a limited company?
+This is important, as you need the correct legal structure to operate effectively and it can affect the tax you’ll pay and what you can pay yourself.

 Here we look at the key differences:

-According to figures from the Department for Business, Innovation & Skills, in 2019, the UK private sector business population was made up of 3.5 million sole proprietorships (or traders), accounting for 59% of the total.
+According to the Department for Business, Energy & Industrial Strategy, at the start of 2022, the UK private sector business population comprised 3.1 million sole traders (56% of the total).
 As a sole trader, you are basically a self-employed person who owns their own business.

-It is a fairly simply process to set up as a sole trader – all you need is a National Insurance number and to register with HMRC.
-There is no requirement to have a name for your business, although most people decide to have one.
+It is a fairly simple process to set up as a sole trader – all you need is a National Insurance number and to register with the HMRC for self-assessment (if you earn more than £1000 from the business).
+There is no requirement to have a name for your business, although most people create one.

 As a sole trader, you will pay tax on your business profits, after submitting a self-assessment tax return.
-While most sole traders keep a track of their income and expenses, they are not legally required to complete and file annual accounts.
+While most sole traders keep a track of their expenses and income, they are not legally required to complete and file annual accounts.

-In 2019, there were around two million limited companies.
+According to Companies House, there are more than 4 million limited companies registered in the UK, and over 500,000 new companies are incorporated each year.
 If you decide to set up a limited company, you will be a director of the business (which could be just yourself, or you might have employees).

 As a director, you’re legally responsible for the decisions the business makes, but the business’ assets and liabilities are separate from your individual finances.
 Profits and losses thus belong to the company and you act not for yourself but on behalf of the company.